ink-blot/nodebb-plugin-node-ldap/README.md

-# NodeBB Office LDAP authentication Plugin
+# NodeBB LDAP authentication Plugin

 This plugin connects LDAP server without admin credentials but using user given username and password at the time of login.